irtimaled/BoundingBoxOutlineReloaded/README.md

   - Stronghold.dat; include this for Strongholds to be rendered.
   - Temple.dat; include this for Desert & Jungle Temples and witch huts to be rendered.

-It is also possible to include the villages.dat, villages_end.dat & villages_nether.dat files and it will render villages however these files only contain the villages loaded when copied and will not handle the dynamic changes that occur with villages when doors are added/removed or all villagers are removed.
+  It is also possible to include the villages.dat, villages_end.dat & villages_nether.dat files and it will render villages however these files only contain the villages that were loaded when the files were copied and will not handle any changes that occur with villages such as when doors are added/removed or villager population changes.

 # Links
 - Forge 1.8 - [Download](http://files.minecraftforge.net/minecraftforge/1.8)